criani/stackwatch/README.md

    - **Note**:This shell uses apt-get, if you are on a system such as centOS that uses yum, you will need to update accordingly.
    - Run the below Command

-   - Bash 'sudo mkdir /opt/stackwatch && cd /opt/stackwatch && git clone https://github.com/criani/stackwatch.git && sudo bash makefiles.sh'
+   - Bash: 'sudo mkdir /opt/stackwatch && cd /opt/stackwatch && git clone https://github.com/criani/stackwatch.git && sudo bash makefiles.sh'

 2. **Create Containers**:
    - Command: `sudo docker-compose up -d`